 About

 The supplement industry was built to sell.
-Not to protect you.
+Not always to protect you.

 Most dietary supplements enter the US market without FDA pre-market safety testing.
 The catalog is enormous, the labels are confusing, and when something gets recalled, you're usually the last to find out.